Why Late Fall Is Absolutely the Best Time to Go to Wine Country

 From October through November, wineries debut their new vinos; and if you’re there, you get to taste them first—oftentimes with the vintner present and with wines that are only poured in the winery.
 Walla Walla hosts a region-wide release festival the first weekend in November when vineyards across the region share their new loot along with special dinners, live music, and other fun events.
 Forgeron Cellars presents its release with a brunch, Waterbrook (pictured) draws people with its fire pits and estate wines, Skylite Cellars provides chili (which pairs well with the winery’s new Malbec), and Northstar serves their new Cab Franc and Petit Verdot with live music.

-More Hands-On + VIP Experiences
+More Hands-on + VIP Experiences

 Wineries host tours, seminars, and other educational experiences year-round, but they’re even better to experience later in the fall when wine production is still underway, but there’s less competition for access.
 In Sonoma, you’ll get a whole different perspective on your wine drinking during Gloria Ferrer’s Glassware Exploration, where you learn how much difference the right wine glass can make.
 Or, sign up to be a winemaker for a day at Buena Vista Winery.
-Then, again, you might just want to save your pennies for the Vintners’ Holidays, which runs on weekends from November 3 through December 5, in Yosemite.
-Rates can be steep (starting at $403 per night, but for a nature-loving oenophile, it doesn’t get much better.
+Then, again, you might just want to save your pennies for the Vintners’ Holidays (sadly suspended for now), which normally runs on weekends from November 3 through December 5, in Yosemite.
+Rates can be steep (starting at $403 per night), but for a nature-loving oenophile, it doesn’t get much better.
 Weekends include a Meet the Vintners dinner, wine tasting seminars, and a five-course gala.
 Attendees include winemakers from Robert Mondavi, Tablas Creek Vineyard, Silver Oak Cellars, and Lindquist Family Wines

 No, we’re not talking about sweet, winter wines that get picked later, but rather lesser-known wine regions that are perfectly positioned for longer and later harvests.
 Located further south in California, San Luis Obispo hosts its big harvest party—complete with an auction, free tastings, and live music—in November, while neighboring Paso Robles’ has its harvest fest in mid-October and another big wine soiree the weekend of November 8-10 with The Garagiste Wine Festival.
 More than 60 of the region’s renegade, small-production vintners get together at the American Legion Hall in Templeton and the Paso Robles Event Center.